Last updated: June 29, 2026. Based on Texas Government Code Section 406.024, Section 406.111 (online notarization), and Secretary of State guidance.

 - Online notarization rules

-- Date and time of each notarial act
+- Date of each notarial act

 - Type of notarial act performed